 High levels of air pollutants can affect your oxygen levels and make you disoriented when inhaling high levels.
 As a result, you can become nauseous and dizzy.

-If you think the air quality in your home is poor, you can check it using an indoor air quality monitor to detect pollution levels.
-Once detected, you need to make sure your home is well ventilated to circulate the stagnant air.
+If you think the air quality in your home is poor, you can check it using an indoor air quality (IAQ) monitor to detect pollution levels.
+Once detected, you need to make sure your home is well ventilated to circulate the stagnant air and address any potential water damage concerns or other causes.

-To achieve this, you can use a spot fan to help ventilation in high humidity areas such as your kitchen or bathroom.
+To achieve this, you can use a spot fan to help ventilation in high humidity areas such as your kitchen or bathroom where the chance of water damage is significantly higher.
 You can also purchase an air changer which replaces indoor air with air from the outside.

 To eliminate excess dust, mites, and allergens, you can vacuum, use the AC and heating system.
 Similarly, a whole-house air cleaner may help remove allergens from the AC and by cleaning your air ducts.
 Finally, use an air conditioner to control humidity levels by regulating the temperature.